December 20, 2021

 The innermost layer (mucosa) that lines the colon or rectum contains abnormal cells, although they may not be cancerous at this point.

 Cancer that starts as polyp is classified as Stage I of colon cancer.
-The innermost layer lining the colon or rectum harbours cancer cells that have expanded into the second layer of the tissue (submucosa).
+The innermost layer lining the colon or rectum harbors abnormal cells that have expanded into the second layer of the tissue (submucosa).

 In this stage, cancer may have progressed to an adjacent muscle layer (muscularis propria), but no nearby lymph nodes have been impacted.